Biographies Characteristics Analysis

 Burj Khalifa

-The cost of the "new building" turned out to be truly astronomical - one and a half billion dollars!
-The tower was conceived as a futuristic "city within a city" project: it has its own "green zone": boulevards, lawns and even parks!
-The design of the tower was created by an American architectural firm, which planned many famous buildings, including the World Trade Center, built on the site of the twin towers destroyed in 2001.
+The cost of the “new building” turned out to be truly astronomical - one and a half billion dollars!
+The tower was conceived as a futuristic “city within a city” project: it has its own “green zone”: boulevards, lawns and even parks!
+The tower project was created in an American architectural bureau, which planned many famous buildings, including the World Trade Center, built on the site of the Twin Towers destroyed in 2001.
 Different floors are designed for a variety of functions.
-The total area of the premises inside the Burj Khalifa tower was 344 thousand square meters, and the mass of the building is half a million tons!
+The total area of the premises inside the Burj Khalifa tower was 344 thousand square meters, and the mass of the building was half a million tons!

 Unlucky record holder